Mark Schlissel

-Mark Steven Schlissel (born November 24, 1957) is an American medical scientist and academic administrator who served as the 14th president of the University of Michigan from 2014 to 2022.
+Mark Steven Schlissel (born November 24, 1957) is an American medical scientist who served as the 14th president of the University of Michigan from 2014 to 2022.
+He was removed from the office by the Board of Regents for being in "an inappropriate relationship with a University employee."

 Schlissel's initial contract with the University of Michigan lasted five years, and he received a second five-year contract, which was due to expire in 2024.
 He had planned to step down as president in 2023, but was fired by the University of Michigan Board of Regents on January 15, 2022 for interacting with a coworker in a way that was "inconsistent with promoting the dignity and reputation of the University of Michigan".
 The Regents further alleged that Schlissel was involved "in an inappropriate relationship with a University employee," although they did not specify the nature of the relationship or reveal details of any investigation that led them to that conclusion.

 He holds both a professorship of microbiology and immunology and a professorship of internal medicine within the University of Michigan Health System as well as a professorship of molecular, cellular, and developmental biology in the University of Michigan College of Literature, Science, and the Arts.

 Biography

-Schlissel was born in Brooklyn, New York in a traditional Jewish household.
-He was raised in Old Bridge, NJ, graduating from Madison Township High School, Old Bridge, NJ in 1975.
+Schlissel was born in Brooklyn, New York, in a traditional Jewish household.
+He was raised in Old Bridge Township, New Jersey, graduating from Madison Central High School in 1975.
 He was inducted into its Wall of Fame in 2017.
 Schlissel was named the 14th president of the University of Michigan in 2014, serving in that role until January 2022.

-He graduated with a BA in Biochemical Sciences from Princeton University in 1979.
-He earned his MD degree and a PhD in Physiological Chemistry from the Johns Hopkins School of Medicine in 1986 through the Medical Scientist Training Program.
+He graduated with a B.A. in biochemical sciences from Princeton University in 1979.
+He earned his M.D. degree and a Ph.D. in physiological chemistry from the Johns Hopkins School of Medicine in 1986 through the Medical Scientist Training Program.
 His residency in Internal Medicine was conducted at the Johns Hopkins Hospital from 1986 to 1988.
 His postdoctoral research fellowship was under David Baltimore at the Massachusetts Institute of Technology, Whitehead Institute.

 Previously, Schlissel became a faculty member at the Johns Hopkins School of Medicine in 1991.
 He moved to the Department of Molecular and Cell Biology at UC Berkeley in 1999 as an associate professor, becoming a full professor in 2002.
 At UC Berkeley, he served as Dean of Biological Sciences in the College of Letters & Science from 2008 to 2011.
 In 2011, he became provost at Brown University.

-Schlissel is married to Monica Schwebs, an environmental and energy lawyer, and they have four children.
+Schlissel is married to Monica Schwebs, an environmental and energy lawyer and his Princeton classmate, and they have four children.